UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 (jupyter) $ conda env export > jupyter_environment.yml
 ```

-Let's make one more environment using the environment file that we just created
+Let us make one more environment using the environment file that we just created
-to see how it works, and we'll just list our environments again to verify that
+to see how it works, and we will just list our environments again to verify that
 it was created.

 ```bash